P10911004-NPUST/venny/README.md

 # venny

-This is an R package for gene expression analysis by inferencing the venn diagram (upset plot is not yet provided).
+`venny` is an R package for gene expression analysis with a focus on Venn diagram visualization (UpSet plot support not yet available).
-The primary goal of `venny` is to provide a convenient way to extract target genes after differentially expressed genes (DEG) analysis.
+It offers a simple and efficient way to extract target genes after DEG analysis, and can produce publication-ready plots out of the box.
-Although the plotting function of `venny` may not as robust as other packages, it already sufficient for producing publication-ready plot.
-If more advance plot is required, you may consider other packages such as `ggVennDiagram`, `ggvenn`, and `UpSetR`.
+For more advanced or customizable visualizations, consider other packages such as `ggVennDiagram`, `ggvenn`, or `UpSetR`.

 ## Installation

 You can install the development version of `venny` from [GitHub](https://github.com/P10911004-NPUST/venny) with:

 ``` r
 if ( ! require(devtools) ) install.packages("devtools")
 devtools::install_github("P10911004-NPUST/venny")